agn453/HI-TECH-Z80-C/README.md

 along with missing files from the original Van Nuys tools (PIPEMGR.H and PIPEMGR.C).

-The rest of the Van Nuys tools are available from John Elliot's original PIPEMGR page at
+The rest of the Van Nuys tools are available from John Elliott's original PIPEMGR page at

 http://www.seasip.info/Cpm/software/Pipemgr/index.html